MetaMask/SIPs/SIPS/sip-20.md

 `id` - The unique identifier of the WebSocket connection associated with the event.

-`origin` - The origin of the Snap that is handling the WebSocket event.
+`origin` - The origin of the WebSocket event.

 `dataType` - The type of data received in the event, which can be either `text` or `binary`.
 This property is only present for `message` events.